krasCGQ/linux/Documentation/admin-guide/sysctl/kernel.rst

 yield_type:
 ===========

-BMQ CPU scheduler only.
+BMQ/PDS CPU scheduler only.
 This determines what type of yield calls to sched_yield will perform.

   0 - No yield.
   1 - Deboost and requeue task. (default)